sanjaikumarv/interview-preparation-docs/Node-js.md

 # Node js

+## What is backend?
+The backend ensures the application's scalability, performance, and security.
+It acts as the backbone of any web application, supporting user interactions and providing dynamic content.

 ## What is node js

 * Node.js is a JavaScript runtime environment execute JavaScript code on the server side, enabling back-end development